enasequence/read_docs/submit/analyses/read-alignments.md

 You should then describe these data files in your analysis XML with the `<FILE>` element.

-To descibe files required for submission, the analysis object has a `<FILES>` block.
+To describe files required for submission, the analysis object has a `<FILES>` block.
 This submits the data files into the archive.

 For example: